restic/restic/doc/Design.md

 --------------

 A snapshot references a tree by the SHA-256 hash of the JSON string representation of its contents.
-Trees are saved in a subdirectory of the directory `trees`.
-The sub directory's name is the first two characters of the filename the tree object is stored in.
+Trees and data are saved in pack files in a subdirectory of the directory `data`.

 The command `restic cat tree` can be used to inspect the tree referenced above: